cameron-thorne/mshackathon_nyc_collision/README.md

 This solution does the following in a Fabric workspace:
+- Uses notebooks and PySpark to load intial CSV files as delta tables into a Lakehouse.
 - Uses Data Factory to pull collison and vehicles involved data on a daily basis via an API call to New York City's Open Data website and lands it in a Lakehouse as tables.
 Data can be explored via the SQL Analytics Endpoint or PySpark/Spark SQL using a notebook.
 - A standard Medallion Architecture is applied.
 The Lakehouse serves as Bronze, and two Warehouses serve for Silver and Gold.
 Via Data Factory, daily data is flowed through to Gold.
 CoPilot was used to help with creating some pipelines and for questions.
 - A semantic model built with SQL Views from Gold that uses Direct Lake mode.